ZhiliangWu/machine-learning-engineering-for-production-public/course4/week2-ungraded-labs/C4_W2_Lab_3_Latency_Test_Compose/README.md

 You could manually spin up the 5 containers but you will need to find a way to link them together via a network.
 This can be achieved using regular Docker commands but it is much easier to accomplish using Docker Compose.

 Instead of running each container in a separate terminal window you can simply define a configuration file in `YAML` format and use the `docker-compose up` command to run your multi-container application.
-In case you haven't worked with `YAML` files, these are usually for configuration and they work in a similar fashion to Python, by using indentation to specify scope.
+In case you haven't worked with `YAML` files, these are usually for configuration and they work in a similar fashion to Python, by **using indentation to specify scope**.

 Let's take a look at the beggining of `docker-compose.yml` file:
 ```yml